mmeggmegan/windows365/Windows365/enterprise/rdp-multipath.md

 # For more information, see https://learn.microsoft.com/en-us/help/platform/learn-editor-add-metadata
 # For valid values of ms.service, ms.prod, and ms.topic, see https://learn.microsoft.com/en-us/help/platform/metadata-taxonomies

-title:       # Use RDP Multipath with Windows 365
+title: Use RDP Multipath with Windows 365
-description: # Learn how to use RDP Multipath Windows 365 Cloud PCs.
+description: Learn how to use RDP Multipath Windows 365 Cloud PCs.
 author:      ridalwan # GitHub alias ms.author:   rinku.dalwani # Microsoft alias
-ms.service:  # Add the ms.service or ms.prod value
+ms.service:  Windows365
 # ms.prod:   # To use ms.prod, uncomment it and delete ms.service
-ms.topic:    # Add the ms.topic value
+ms.topic:    How-to
 ms.date:     07/10/2025
 ---